notmatthancock/festoon/README.md

 # [festoon](https://notmatthancock.github.io/festoon/)

-Festoon is a collection of useful Python decorators for common tasks:

 `festoon` is a collection of useful Python decorators for common tasks, e.g.,

 - Logging when a function was called and returned